 The first two principal components of water consumption curve in V3 biparental population explained 28.8 % and 43.3 % of the variance.
 Plant water consumption curve PC1 reflected the variation of genotypes from parameters of the model that were a (low scores) to the opposite parameters b and ‘GW (t0.5) instantaneous stomatal conductance (high scores).
 PC2 reflected variation from genotypes with low transpiratory capacity (B) (low values) to those with high water extraction (AR) (high scores).
 The first two principal components of elite breeding population explained 59% and 26,8% of the variance PC1 and PC2 reflected variation of water consumption curves of genotypes from the parameters of the models.
 Similar to that found in biparental population analysis, a and ‘b explain the PC1 and AR and B explain the PC2.
 However, in this case that GW(t0.5) and ‘GW(t0.5) have the same impact on PC2 with more incidence of GW (t0.5) in both populations.

 The variables defined by the model explain more than 70 % of variance observed independently of population objective.
 Surprisingly, the parameters have similar behavior in both populations spite off the genetic variability and plant developments are different between the populations (Fig. 5A and 5B). t0.5When the model is applied to plants with a more advanced developmental stage, t0.5‘GW(t0.5) has the same impact on water consumption variance.
 However, in case of Gw (t0.5) a specific changes was observed.
 Is important to point out that the impact on water consumption of the parameters of the model are independent of the t0.5 values, because this last parameter was not included in the PCA analysis..

+Analisis de correspondencia con la matriz de genotipos

 Genotypes were clustered by using the effect of each variable in the PCA, three clusters were obtained by this analysis Association of this clusters with the Groups defined previously was performed and showed in Figure 7.
 Group 1 and 2 have a good association with genotypes belongs to clusters 1 and 2 respectively.
 No association could be found between Group 3 and remaining genotypes clustered.
 These results were kept in both breeding populations, however when elite breeding population data were analyzed a new cluster was obtained (Fig 7B).
 This could be related with high phenotypic variability of this population because a broad genetic diversity.